-Want to rid your life of plastic and all its toxicity?
+Wanting to rid your life of plastic and all its toxicity?
 We support you on this journey!
-And have come up with seven super-cool and super-easy tips to help get you on the right track.
+So, we've gathered seven super-easy tips to help get you on the right track.

 1. Use canvas grocery bags

 According to statistics from Clean Up Australia, an estimated 3.76 billion plastic bags are disposed of in landfill sites in Australia every year.
 That’s approximately 7,150 bags a minute.